ecs-org/ecs-appliance/README.md

  |
 /run/active-env.yml | current activated configuration
 /run/appliance-failed | flag that needs to be cleared,
- | before a restart of a failed appliance is possbile
+ | before a restart of a failed appliance is possible

 Data & Volatile:

-path
 --- | ---
 /data | important data
 /data/ecs-ca |
 /data/ecs-gpg |
 /data/ecs-storage-vault |